DMU Research Symposium

 Once you're logged in, click the "ENTER" button found in the Course Summary box or on the Register tab.
 Your registration will then be confirmed.

 Classes are not scheduled so all students and faculty can attend and participate.
-Lunch and afternoon refreshments will be served.

 All students and faculty are encouraged to develop research projects to be presented at the Symposium.
 Awards will be given to the presenting author(s) (students, residents, and postdocs only) with the best quality oral and poster presentation.